 University faculty, staff, and students shall follow established UMD E,S&H policy and abide by federal, state, and local laws and regulations.

-DES shall provide annual training for the departmental E,S&H Compliance Officers, and shall provide a manual of fact sheets for their reference.
-In addition, DES shall maintain a campus Internet resource which shall include current UMD E,S&H bulletins, safety and health information, and links to other appropriate regulatory agencies, material safety data, etc.
+ESSR shall provide annual training for the departmental E,S&H Compliance Officers, and shall provide a manual of fact sheets for their reference.
+In addition, ESSR shall maintain a campus Internet resource which shall include current UMD E,S&H bulletins, safety and health information, and links to other appropriate regulatory agencies, material safety data, etc.

-The Director of DES, or a designee, shall maintain regular communications with the E,S&H Compliance Officers and shall respond in a timely manner to all requests for advice or assistance.
+The Director of ESSR, or a designee, shall maintain regular communications with the E,S&H Compliance Officers and shall respond in a timely manner to all requests for advice or assistance.